Alejandro Márquez: Club career

 On 12 September 2010, Márquez made his Unión Temuco debut against Lota Schwager.
 He with the pass of time was a frequently in Temuco's squad, consecrating him at the team.
 On 20 November 2011 he officially debuted with Universidad de Chile in a match against Universidad Católica for the 2011 Torneo Clausura.
 For the 2012 season he returned to Unión Temuco, after being on loan 6 months at Universidad de Chile.

-O'Higgins

 On 11 July 2015, he joined in O'Higgins in a loan for 1 year, starting for the 2015–16 season.

+For the 2024 season, Márquez signed with Rangers de Talca.
+The next season, he switched to Cobresal.

 International career

 In January 2011, it was revelated that the coach César Vaccia selected Márquez for the South American Championship squad that was going to travel to Peru.
 He debuted against host team Peru and played 90 minutes.
 On 24 January, he scored his first international goal against Argentina in a 3–1 defeat.
 In a decisive game against Venezuela, he scored his second goal for Chile in the last match of the group stage, now in a 3–1 victory, thus establishing as the goalscorer of his team in the group stage.